- About Us

 More often than not what happens is that a victim has a good set of facts that warrant the issuance of a harassment restraining order from a judge but the victim is unable to work his or her way through the necessary paperwork or evidentiary rules to obtain the order.
 This is where our office can provide the crucial difference to a victim of harassment.
 We make sure that the judge hears your entire story so that you can get the relief that is severely needed.
 Contact our office today!

-If you know of someone who is not complying with a court order and you need that order enforced, speak with an experienced Duluth family law lawyer who can work with you on informing the court of the failure to comply and can guide you through the process of ensuring an order is enforced.
+If you know of someone who is not complying with a court order and you need that order enforced, speak with an experienced Northern Minnesota and Wisconsin family law attorney who can work with you on informing the court of the failure to comply and can guide you through the process of ensuring an order is enforced.

 When a person violates a court order, someone is hurt in some way.
-If you are due child support or alimony and the payments are not being made by the other party, you and your Duluth family law attorney can make a motion for contempt of court so the court is aware that the other party has failed to follow the order.
+If you are due child support or alimony and the payments are not being made by the other party, you and your Northern Minnesota and Wisconsin family law attorney can make a motion for contempt of court so the court is aware that the other party has failed to follow the order.

 Our firm is able to help you with all types of court order enforcement.
-From a parent that doesn’t visit their child to a parent that doesn’t allow the other parent to visit, we can help you enforce everything from an Order for Protection to ensuring you receive the child support that your child is due for their needs.
+From Visitation orders to Harassment Restraining Orders to Child Support to Spousal Maintenance to Domestic Abuse Restraining Orders or Injuctions . . . we do it all.
 It is important to have legal representation because that can help reduce the stress in the matter, as well as ensure the proper steps are taken when working to ensure an order is followed.

 Domestic violence is sometimes an issue in family legal matters, especially in divorces or in domestic partner relationships.
 If you are the victim of domestic violence or you are someone who has been accused of domestic violence, then you have the right to legal representation to help you through the process.
+Additionally, we should be called to help you enforce the terms of any order you received from a family court judge.
 To learn more about how the Benjamin Kaasa Law Office, PLLC can help you, call 218-464-3397 for a consultation.